serghiou/best-of-data-science/best-of-r.md

 **[rstan.](http://mc-stan.org/users/interfaces/rstan)** Package.
 Tutorial.
 A fantastic wrapper around the programming language Stan, which was specifically created to ease Hamiltonian Monte Carlo sampling methods for fitting Bayesian models.
 Mandatory for anyone interested in Bayesian data analysis.

 **[rstan examples.](https://github.com/stan-dev/example-models)** Examples.
 A super useful resource of example models fitted using RStan.
 This contains some of the most commonly used models when using RStan and has definitely saved me a lot of time in learning RStan and using it.
+Note that some fo the functions being used in these examples are dated, but I am sure RStan will let you know of the correct function to use.

+**[Towards a principled Bayesian workflow.](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html#1_bayesian_modeling_and_inference)** Examples.
+As per the official exapmles provided by RStan developers, this provides examples of fitting mixture models with RStan.

 **[loo.](http://mc-stan.org/loo/index.html)** Package.
 Examples.
 A fantastic package built by the RStan team to compare between Bayesian models.
 Works seamlessly with RStan and necessary for assessment of Bayesian models.